Palazzo di Propaganda Fide

-Is the round Church located on the street of the same name where Donatus O’Brien the son of Brian Boru is buried.
+It is the round Church located on the street of the same name where Donatus O’Brien, the son of Brian Boru, is buried.
 It contains striking depictions of the deaths of several early Christian martyrs.
 It is ten minutes walk from Villa Irlanda.

-Is located in Via degli Artisti 41 (near Piazza Berberini), has been home to the Irish Franciscans since the seventeenth century.
-Luke Wadding, the only Irishman believed to have received votes in a papal election and co-founder of the Irish College, is buried before the main altar in the Chapel.
+It is located on Via degli Artisti 41 (near Piazza Berberini), has been home to the Irish Franciscans since the seventeenth century.
+Luke Wadding, the only Irishman, believed to have received votes in a papal election and co-founder of the Irish College, is buried before the main altar in the Chapel.
 One of the side chapels is by Bernini.

-The curch is the home of the Irish Dominicans in Rome, is located on Via San Giovanni in Laterano, the street parallel to Via dei Santi Quattro.
+The church is the home of the Irish Dominicans in Rome, is located on Via San Giovanni in Laterano, the parallel to Via dei Santi Quattro.
 The early Christian and pre-Christian excavations under the baroque basilica are among the most remarkable in Rome.

 The Chapel of San Columbanus